N8411/slms-group-7/README.md

     ● Naming and structure: The function should use descriptive names that clearly show purpose and use consistent namespace and prefixing for groups of functions.
 This is to help increase readability.
-    ●Loose Coupling: Modules should have minimal dependencies on each other.
+    ● Loose Coupling: Modules should have minimal dependencies on each other.
 A change in one module should ideally not require changes in others.
     ● camelCase: Function and method names will follow the camelCase convention instead of underscores.
 All functions will use meaningful verb-based names (e.g.,